 As a website designer, I would build every website on the content management system (CMS) WordPress.org.
-However, to get started, you need to purchase your domain name and hosting package.
-This extra step means that it is not the most straightforward platform, so I often steer customers toward more user-friendly website builders.
+However, you must purchase your domain name and hosting package to start.
+This extra step is not the most straightforward platform, so I often steer customers toward more user-friendly website builders.

-When working with any client, my goal is to ensure their website features the most up-to-date information.
+When working with any client, I aim to ensure their website features the most up-to-date information.
 At the beginning of any job, you should consider the time and energy it takes to maintain the site.
-You should not just worry about the initial build, but updating your site monthly or quarterly.
+You should not just worry about the initial build but updating your site monthly or quarterly.

 The start-up time between typing ‘wix.com,’ pressing enter, and building my site was roughly 5 minutes.
 After you register and confirm your e-mail address, Wix asks you a series of questions.
-The questions are simple and are the same that a web designer would ask you.
+The questions are simple and the same as a web designer would ask you.

 Some of the questions include, “what industry are you in?” “do you want to sell products online?”.
 I liked that Wix positioned these questions upfront and in ordinary language.
 After you answer the questionnaire to the best of your knowledge, they will show you all the website designs that fit your needs.